-As the first area of the home you are greeted with, the hallway is more important than it is often given credit for.
+As the first area of the home you are greeted with when you walk through the door, the hallway is more important than it is often given credit for.
 It establishes what awaits beyond, but it also has a practical role.

 Your hallway needs to be able to cope with a number of tasks.
 First and foremost, it should provide a buffer zone between outside and inside to protect the living areas from the cold.

-Additionally, it should be able to withstand muddy shoes, as well as providing a space for both them and coats to be stored.
-The more space you can get into your hallway the better, to make getting large items such as pushchairs, deliveries and furniture in and out of the house easier.
+Additionally, it should be able to withstand muddy shoes, as well as providing a space for both them (and coats) to be stored.
+The more space you can get into your hallway the better - it'll make getting large items such as pushchairs, deliveries and furniture in and out of the house much easier.

 Plan in Storage

 Great storage solutions are key to this space working well.
 Even if you are limited on size, wall hooks and shelving, along with pigeon hole-style cabinets, will revolutionise busy mornings when you are searching for coats, scarves and keys.
 Shoe storage is a must and if you have the space available, a bench or some seating works well too.

 Consider one of the newest trends for storage staircases, which can include a bottom step/storage drawer or those with open treads designed to hold shoes, books or whatever you need to store.
 Incorporating storage into the staircase or above doorways are clever ideas that take up zero floor space.

 (MORE: Staircase Design)